Thai Food Made Easy | CHAR SIU CHOW MEIN

 Method

--Part boil the Tenderstem Broccoli in the saucepan.
+-Part boil the tenderstem broccoli in a saucepan.
 Once it is slightly softened, drain the water out and set aside.

--Gently fry the garlic in vegetable oil in the wok or non-stick frying pan.
+-Gently fry the garlic in vegetable oil in a wok or non-stick frying pan.

--Add Char Siu pork, water and ready to wok noodle in the pan.
-Adjust the hob temperature to medium to high heat.
-Stir well for approx 4 minutes or until all the ingredients hot thoroughly.
+-Add Char Siu pork, water and ready to wok noodles in a pan.
+Adjust the hob temperature to a medium to high heat.
+Stir well for approx 4 minutes or until all the ingredients are thoroughly hot.
 Then put the broccoli into the same frying pan.

--Season with soy sauce, ground Chinese five spices, chili and a pinch of black pepper.
-Keep stirring for further 1-2 minutes.
+-Season with soy sauce, ground Chinese-five spices, chilli and a pinch of black pepper.
+Keep stirring for a further 1-2 minutes.

--Transfer this delicious Char Siu Chow Mein in the bowl and serve immediately.
+-Transfer this delicious Char Siu Chow Mein in a bowl, garnish with spring onions and serve immediately.

 Tip:

-– Check my homemade Char Siu pork recipe here: Char Siu Pork.
+– Check out my homemade Char Siu pork recipe here: Char Siu Pork.

 -I love having Char siu pork with Pak-Choi.
-This vegetable does not only give the leafy green color but also it’s soft and velvety texture bring a delicacy to the dish.
+This vegetable does not only give a leafy green color but also it’s soft and velvety texture brings a delicacy to the dish.

 Char Siu Chow Mien